 German companies created spoons which were designed to be sold to American tourists visiting Mexico.

 were also imported into the USA and sold through American silver

 manufacturers (see the Pan Am expo piece under world fairs).

 Mexico is now probably the largest producer of silver in the world.
 It

-has a thriving silver industry and currently produces numerous objects
+has a thriving silver industry and currently produces numerous silver

-which are imported into the USA, but most of the spoons which are being
+of many types which are imported into the USA, but most of the spoons

 created at this time do not have the panache of the older pieces.
 Many